 - The braze filler or alloy contains a little Si, which lowers its melting temperature below that of the parent aluminum materials.
 During the braze run, some Si will vaporize into the vacuum atmosphere and some will diffuse into the parent material, leaving a small transition zone on either side of the braze joint.
 The resulting braze joint is very thin and almost identical in composition to the mating aluminum components.

-Depending on your design, the requirements and guidelines above may be more than adequate to helpus give you hig quality brazed assemblies.
-It is always a good idea to have our engineers review your drawings and of course you always welcome to respond to this post with specific questions.
+Depending on your design, the requirements and guidelines above may be more than adequate to help us give you high quality brazed assemblies; it is always a good idea to have our engineers review your drawings.